 Laura Sangha blossomed in Kent, the garden of England where she attended a state school before becoming the first generation in her family to go to university.
 After graduation she spent three years working outside of academia before returning to Warwick as a postgraduate.
 She has worked at the University of Exeter since 2010, where she is now Senior Lecturer in British History.
-Laura works on religious cultures in early modern England, investigating belief and practice during the very ‘long’ Reformation.
+Laura works on religious cultures in early modern England, investigating belief and practice during the ‘long’ Reformation.
 She is interested in how abstract ideas can have practical influence on society more broadly – what you might call ‘a social history of theology’.
-Her first book was Angels and Belief in England 1480-1700, and her new project looks at the pious antiquarian Ralph Thoresby (1658-1725).
+Her first book was Angels and Belief in England 1480-1700, and more recently she has published on pious antiquarian Ralph Thoresby (1658-1725).
 Laura supplements these spiritual activities with a strict physical regime of running with wild abandon down the Exe Estuary whilst dodging angry cows.
 Follow her on twitter @_drsang.

 Jonathan Willis grew up in Norwich, in the far east (of England), before setting sail for the cooler, wetter climes of the west midlands.
 After eight years’ apprenticeship in the history department at Warwick, he went on a two-year voyage to Durham, where he served in the department of theology and religion, before returning to take up a lectureship in early modern history at the University of Birmingham.
 Jonathan’s research centres on the exploration of religious beliefs, practices and identities in England during the long sixteenth century.
 His first book looked at the relationship between church music and religious change during the English reformation, and he is currently working on a new project on the reformation of the ten commandments.
 He’s on twitter too: @drjpwillis.
 He is ‘assisted’ in these exploits by a pair of mischievous kittens.